 Hello!
 My name is Morten Rand-Hendriksen, and one of my many titles is “Speaker at Tech Events.”
 Which is likely why you find yourself on this page.
 To make it easy for you to find what you’re looking for, I’ve broken the page into sections:

-- Terse official bio
+- Short official bio

 - Contact info

-- Talks, topics, and videos
+- Past talks, topics, and videos

 - A longer personal note on who I am, what I do, and other things.